capsule-rs/capsule/examples/skeleton/README.md

 # Base skeleton example

-The base skeleton example is the simplest nb2 application that can be written.
+The base skeleton example is the simplest Capsule application that can be written.

 ## Running the application